mylofi/webauthn-local-client/README.md

 );
 ```

+`verifyAuthResponse()` returns a promise that resolves to `true` if verification was successful. `false` indicates everything was well-formed, but the signature verification failed for some other reason.
+Otherwise, the promise is rejected (`await` will throw) if something was malformed/unexpected.

-**Note:** You will likely have preserved the `regResult.response.credentialID` and `regResult.response.publicKey` from the original `register()` call for a credential -- either locally in e.g. `LocalStorage` or remotely on a server -- and later restore that to pass in on subsequent authentication attempts; registration and authentication will not typically happen in the same page instance (where `regResult` would still be present).
+You will need to have preserved `regResult.response.publicKey` (and likely `regResult.response.credentialID`) from the original `register()` call for a credential -- either locally in e.g. `LocalStorage` or remotely on a server -- and later restore that to pass in on subsequent authentication and verification attempts; registration and authentication will not typically happen in the same page instance (where `regResult` would still be present).

-If you used `packPublicKeyJSON()` on the original `publicKey` value to store/transmit it, you'll need to use `unpackPublicKeyJSON()` before passing it to `verifyAuthResponse()`:
+Further, if you used `packPublicKeyJSON()` on the original `publicKey` value to store/transmit it, you'll need to use `unpackPublicKeyJSON()` before passing it to `verifyAuthResponse()`:

 ```js
 import { verifyAuthResponse, unpackPublicKeyJSON } from "...";